MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 With an **Incremental refresh**, the search engine can process and index only the items that were created or modified since the last successful crawl.
 As a result, not all the data in the content source is reindexed.
 Incremental refreshes work best to detect content, metadata, permission, and other updates.

-Incremental refreshes are much faster than full refreshes because unchanged items aren’t processed.
+Incremental refreshes are much faster than full refreshes because unchanged items aren't processed.
 However, if you choose to run incremental refreshes, you still need to run full refreshes periodically to maintain correct data sync between the content source and the search index.

 > [!div class="mx-imgBorder"]
 > ![Incremental crawl and full crawl interval settings showing Incremental at 15 minutes and Full crawl at 1 week.](media/refreshschedule.png)